-The challenge, dubbed the 6 Foot Track JENKAT46, based on the fact that the trek runs for 46 kilometres from the Jenolan Caves, through to Katoomba, took place in the historic Blue Mountain’s, located one and a half hours from Sydney CBD, which makes it fairly accessible to anyone interested in tackling it.
+The adventure, dubbed the 6 Foot Track Trek, runs for 46 kilometres from the Jenolan Caves, through to Katoomba, took place in the historic Blue Mountain’s, located one and a half hours from Sydney CBD, which makes it fairly accessible to anyone interested in tackling it.

-Let by expedition leaders, Shane and Darren of Peak Potential Adventures, the 6 Foot Track JENKAT46 challenge took myself and a small group of adventurers along a trail blazed by Gregory Blaxland, William Lawson, and William Charles Wentworth in 1813, as part of their journey across the Blue Mountains.
+Let by expedition leaders, Shane Pophfer and Darren Wise of Peak Potential Adventures, the 6 Foot Track Trek took myself and a small group of adventurers along a trail blazed by Gregory Blaxland, William Lawson, and William Charles Wentworth in 1813, as part of their journey across the Blue Mountains.

 The trail itself was beautiful.
 There was lush scenery, as we carved our way up the mountains, and down into valleys, travelling from the magnificent Jenolan Caves right through to Katoomba.
 We saw little rivers, and were captivated by the wildlife, with birds, wallabies and even wild cows making their homes in the mountains.

 Despite the beauty, 46 kilometres is a tough ol’ slog, even across two days.

 On day one, myself and five other wannabe adventurers arrived at Katoomba to meet our guides and the team.
 We were bright eyed and bushy tailed, despite arriving at Katoomba for 6am.